A strength Sanford Burnham Prebys is the discovery of novel cancer.

 The National Research Service Award (now known as Ruth L. Kirschstein National Research Service Award) provides for a maximum of three years of postdoctoral funding.
 Since the Cancer Discovery and Translation program requires a minimum two-year, NRSA-eligible commitment, eligibility for the program requires that you have had no more than one year of prior NRSA postdoctoral support.

-If you would like to be considered for a training position, please identify one or more faculty mentors whose lab you would be interested in completing your T32 training (include this information in the application).
+If you would like to be considered for a training position, please identify one or more faculty mentors whose lab you would be interested in completing your T32 training (you will find this information in the T32 application download link below).
 Please complete the following and submit using the “apply online” button below:

 The primary goal for the T32 trainees will be to advance their research project.
 Upon appointment to the Program, the trainee’s mentoring committee will be established.
 This mentoring committee will include the mentor and another faculty member (often a member of the Steering Committee) chosen to complement the expertise of the mentor and best suited to support the trainee’s research plan.
 After an initial meeting, each trainee will meet twice annually with the mentoring committee.
 The committee will review research progress and advise on additional training opportunities.
 It will also advise on advanced technology-based programs that would be advantageous to integrate in the trainee’s research project.
 When appropriate, the trainee will also be guided by the mentoring committee to obtain expert technical advice and assistance from other laboratories at Sanford Burnham Prebys.
 The mentoring committee will advise on the preparation of fellowship proposals and, as the training period progresses, transitioning to an independent career.
 The Institute’s OETIS facilitates a formal annual Individual Development Planning (IDP) process for all postdoctoral trainees that includes both research project and career components.
 As part of this training program, the IDP will be reviewed and revised by the trainee in collaboration with the mentoring committee and used as a tool for both the committee and the trainee to openly communicate about goals and achievements.